UCR-Robotics/ee144/docs/lab8.rst

 - Then you can open another terminal and remote login (again, twice) to the robot to run the script.

-- Alternatively, you can use another terminal to run the teleop command for testing.
+- Alternatively, you can use another terminal to run the teleop command for testing **using the default linear and angular velocity**.

   .. code-block:: bash